Xabi Prieto

-Xabier "Xabi" Prieto Argarate (born 29 August 1983) is a Spanish retired professional footballer who played mainly as a right midfielder.
+Xabier "Xabi" Prieto Argarate (born 29 August 1983) is a Spanish former professional footballer who played mainly as a right midfielder.
 A player of good dribbling skills, he was also a penalty kick specialist.

 He spent his entire career with Real Sociedad, playing 530 competitive matches for the club.

 Club career

 Born in San Sebastián, Gipuzkoa, Prieto was a graduate of the youth system at his hometown club Real Sociedad, having joined from school aged 16 and spent time on loan with local amateurs CD Hernani.
 He made his senior debut in 2002 with the reserves, helping them to achieve promotion to Segunda División B in his first season.

 After starting the next campaign with the B side, Prieto made his first-team debut on 8 October 2003, playing the full 90 minutes in a 2–1 away win against Real Oviedo in the Copa del Rey.
 His La Liga bow took place 18 days later, coming off the bench in the 1–0 home victory over Navarrese neighbours CA Osasuna; he would go on to collect a further eight substitute appearances – seven of them late in the game – during that season.
 However, on 23 May of the following year, with the league's outcome already decided, he profited from his second start to score twice at Real Madrid in a 4–1 win, one of the goals coming from the penalty spot.

 Subsequently, Prieto was definitely promoted to the first squad and, in 2005–06, participated in all 38 games and netted nine times, six of them being penalties.
 He was also ever-present the following campaign, but the Basques dropped down to Segunda División.

 Prieto played 35 matches in 2009–10, totalling exactly 3,000 minutes and contributing seven goals as Real Sociedad returned to the top flight after three years.
 In the first fixture of the following season, at home against Villarreal CF, he scored the only goal after a backheel pass from newly-signed Joseba Llorente.